Customer Loyalty

 1) Emotional Loyalty

+This type of loyalty relies on building a deep, personal connection with the customer.
 When a customer's feelings of recognition and importance are consistently reinforced through their interactions with a brand, an emotional bond is formed.

-Transactional rewards form the backbone of many loyalty programmes.
-This is a great strategy for retaining customers, but to solidify the relationship, you need to connect with them on an emotional level.
 The act of being loyal is more an expression of emotion than a simple transaction or a series of repeat purchases.
 Emotionally loyal customers are less likely to be influenced by competitor products, even if they offer cheaper prices.

-"Emotionally loyal customers will continue to patronise a brand even when presented with viable alternatives, and studies have shown that customers who have formed strong emotional connections are 32% more likely to make repeat purchases and spend 46% more often"
+"Emotionally loyal customers will continue to patronise a brand even when presented with viable alternatives, and studies have shown that customers who have formed strong emotional connections are 32% more likely to make repeat purchases and spend 46% more often."

 The end goal of fostering emotional loyalty is to win their trust.
 Customers are much more likely to trust a business when they perceive they are being treated with dignity.
 They will also have more faith in a business if they see consistent authenticity across all channels and interactions.